wenchonglee/paradigms/README.md

 This demo features dynamic content by using a feature in NextJs to fire an API during build time to create all the pages available _at the time_.
 If you read the [source code](./demos/2static-generator/src/pages/content/[id].tsx), you'll find that this is the only file we wrote.

-If you run were to run `pnpm turbo run build --filter=2static-generator`, you will find all possible pages pre-rendered in `demos\2static-generator\.next\server\pages\content`.
+If you were to run `pnpm turbo run build --filter=2static-generator`, you will find all possible pages pre-rendered in `demos\2static-generator\.next\server\pages\content`.

+> Some frameworks like [NextJs](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration#self-hosting-isr) and [Gatsby](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-deferred-static-generation/) also has support for "incrementally generating static content"
+> The difference being static pages are created on request and cached.
+This can be useful for news websites where there are a lot of static content and not much need for interactivity.

 ## Client side rendering (SPA)

 As the web continued growing in popularity, the industry realized that browsers have the highest interoperability.
-It can be served on all devices and operating systems, so creating a web application will serve all potential platforms. jQuery
+It can be served on all devices and operating systems, so creating a web application will serve all potential platforms.

+This was the first big paradigm shift into web apps and jQuery paved the way in interactivity for a long time.
+I don't have the experience to share how it was when jQuery was popular, so we'll move along to the time when React/Vue/Angular took over.
+The biggest challenge back then for writing web apps is Reactivity.
+We want the UI to reflect the state of our variables, but there is a lot of boiler-plate code to make this happen.

+React and Vue took the Virtual DOM (VDOM) approach.
+This is a relatively low level detail to understand, but it will be necessary to help you understand how Hydration works in the next section.

 ### Use case